-ronwen Maddox is the Editor and Chief Executive of Prospect Magazine, the UK’s leading current affairs and culture monthly title, which has a rapidly-growing circulation of more than 31,000.
+ronwen Maddox is the Editor of Prospect Magazine, the UK’s leading current affairs and culture monthly title, which has a rapidly-growing circulation of more than 32,000.
 She was appointed in November 2010 with a mission to build on Prospect‘s reputation for intellectual rigour and originality.

 She says: “We publish some of the most informative, perceptive and entertaining writing around today, by outstanding specialists—academics, business leaders, novelists, politicians, soldiers.
 We write for people who live by ideas, and want to take part in tomorrow’s debates today.”

-Some of her main pieces for Prospect include an interview with Jimmy Carter on 13th August, an analysis of the failings of all political parties’ manifestoes before the May, 2015 election, and an interview with Henry Kissinger at his home.
-In September 2013, she wrote one of the magazine’s best-selling cover stories on the Afghanistan conflict.
-In another top-selling cover story, “Israel – drifting towards disaster?” in July 2014 she analysed the paralysed state of Israeli-Palestinian relations.
+Some of her main pieces for Prospect include an interview with Jimmy Carter in 2015, an analysis of the failings of all political parties’ manifestoes before the May, 2015 election, and an interview with Henry Kissinger at his home.
+In September, 2013, she wrote one of the magazine’s best-selling cover stories on the Afghanistan conflict.
+In another top-selling cover story, “Israel—drifting towards disaster?” in July 2014, she analysed the paralysed state of Israeli-Palestinian relations.

 She was previously at the Financial Times, where she ran the paper’s year-long, award-winning, investigation into the publishing tycoon, Robert Maxwell.
 Before his death, she mapped the 800 companies making up his corporate empire, establishing that the total amount of debt was insupportable; the work culminated in a 30,000-word series, based on 200 interviews, which won the paper a British Press Award.
 She was also an editorial writer, specialising in microeconomics, and a specialist correspondent in energy and the environment, travelling widely through Eastern Europe and China.

 She is the author of In Defence of America, a book arguing the case for supporting the US after the Iraq war.
 She is an accomplished public speaker and chair of debates, for many kinds of audiences, including financial and military, and for many kinds of events, from after-dinner talks to seminars.
-She appears frequently on television and radio in the UK and US, particularly the BBC’s Today programme, Newsnight and Daily Politics.
+She appears frequently on television and radio in the UK and US, particularly the BBC’s Today programme, Newsnig

 Previously, she was an investment analyst in the City and on Wall Street, and a Director of Kleinwort Benson Securities, now part of Dresdner Kleinwort Wasserstein, where she ran its highly-rated team recommending investment in world media stocks and helped raise money for corporate refinancing.